 The standard deviation of θ, or ω, was fixed at 1.0; this value keeps the standard deviations of latent traits consistent over time.
 Median absolute bias for ω ranged from 0.272 to 0.319.
 Figure 3 provides an index plot of bias values for ω for different study conditions.
 Here, the N=250 conditions are in light grey and the N=500 conditions in black symbols.
 From this plot we observe that the bias is mostly positive and that the model mainly overestimated the standard deviation of θ, in a few outlying cases, by more than 1.5.

-Table 2 provides median absolute bias for latent traits overall and by time point.
+Table 2 also provides median absolute bias for latent traits overall and by time point.
 Values ranged from 0.405 to 0.444.
 Overall, bias was lower when M=7.
 Further, in the M=3 conditions, having more raters (and therefore more ratings), appears to be associated with lower bias.
 While bias was large, there were very high correlations between the true and estimated latent traits (all > 0.86).
 The recovery of ω undoubtedly affects latent trait recovery; there is a strong correlation between the median absolute bias for parameters ω and θ, r(14)=0.787, p = 0.001.
-For both M=3 and 7 we observe that recovery of the latent traits is worse for the first and last time points.
+For both M=3 and 7 we observe that recovery of the latent traits is worse for the first and last time points, a phenomenon we will return to in the discussion section below (?).

 Recovery of Item and Rater Parameters